Breathe Light Into Your Home

 GENERAL LIGHTING illuminates the entire room.
-This includes fixtures that hang on or near the ceiling, and Torcheres that stand on the floor and shine their light up.
-Also in this category is Track Lighting, Recessed Lighting, Cove Lighting, Chandeliers, and Sconces.
+This includes fixtures that hang on or near the ceiling, and Torchiere lamps that stand on the floor and shine their light up and outward.
+This also includes Track Lighting, Recessed Lighting, Cove Lighting, Chandeliers, and Sconces.

-TASK LIGHTING includes table or standing lamps, strip lighting, or track lighting directed to specific areas, and is an essential element for working and reading comfortably.
-Swing-arm lamps connected to a wall are versatile task lighting, more commonly placed at the bedside or next to one’s favorite reading chair.
-Some torcheres come with combination up and down lights that provide both general and task lighting.
-Strip lighting is commonly used under kitchen cabinets to light up counter space.
+TASK LIGHTING includes table and standing lamps, strip lighting, or track lighting directed to specific areas, and is an essential element for working and reading comfortably.
+Swing-arm lamps connected to a wall are versatile task lighting, more commonly placed at the bedside or next to a favorite reading chair.
+Some Torchiere lamps come with combination up and down lights that provide both general and task lighting.
+Strip lighting is commonly used under kitchen cabinets to light up countertops.

-ACCENT LIGHTING is used to highlight artwork, collections, sculptures, trees, and plants.
+ACCENT LIGHTING is used to highlight artwork, sculptures, trees, and plants.
 Properly lit art and accessories can dramatically improve the look of these pieces and the overall feel of the room.
-Collections displayed in bookcases or wall units can be illuminated with individual mini-halogen spotlights or strip lighting under the shelf.
+Collections displayed in bookcases or wall units can be illuminated with individual spotlights or strip lighting under a shelf.

-- Have I identified all the places where general, task, or accent lighting is needed?
+- Identify the places where general, task, and/or accent lighting is needed

 Isabella Guajardo, also known as Girl With A Truck™, is a professional home organizer and a member of the National Association of Professional Organizers (NAPO).
-Living in Oakland and Monterey, she travels in her truck to work with clients throughout the SF Bay Area, East Bay, South Bay, Silicon Valley, Santa Cruz and Monterey Peninsula.
+She travels in her truck to work with clients throughout the SF Bay Area, East Bay, South Bay, Silicon Valley, Santa Cruz and Monterey Peninsula.
 She shares simple and creative ways to stay organized and stylish while reducing, recycling and re-purposing.
 Join Bella Organizing on Facebook.
 Gift certificates are available.